Peeeeteer/r3f-mini-course/database/chrome-extension/8/hint2.md

 ###### Hint 2: More code

-Here is more code, try fill in the blanks
+Here is more code, try to do the rest yourself.

 ```javascript